roman-milk/roman-milk.github.io/chucks-fantasy.md

+===

- ****** Chuck's Fantasy Ch.
-03 ****** byJust_Plain_Bob© The ride home was silent which wasn't a real surprise to me.
+The ride home was silent which wasn't a real surprise to me.
 Chuck had been quiet since returning to the party.
 I had no idea how he had taken what I'd done; his only response to my, "Well, was it what you wanted?" was "We will talk about it later."
 The rest of the party he busied himself talking with friends and he pretty much ignored me.
 I was beginning to think that I had the answer to the question of whether or not he could handle me being with another man and the answer was no. It looked like Mark was going to be my first and only extra-marital affair.
 Suddenly I was glad he screwed me the second time.

  Mark had just cum and I had been lying on that backseat in that dreamy state I get in after having an orgasm (or in that case - several) and Mark had asked when we could do it again.
 He was asking me what day we could meet again, but I had looked up at him and asked if he had another condom.
 He had pulled on his pants and run for his car to get one out of the glove compartment.
 I had expected Chuck to run up to the car as soon as Mark left, but he didn't.